Sunday, 1 December 2024

 the shopkeeper’s balsam holiday wreath . . .

-clergy call these wool sheep—the praying
+clergy call these wool sheep—the churched praying

 dig deep in their pockets for their last coins—